lv2/pugl/doc/cpp/view.rst

 Configuring the Frame
 *********************

-Before display,
+Before realizing a view,
-the necessary :doc:`frame <api/puglpp_frame>` and :doc:`window <api/puglpp_window>` attributes should be set.
+the necessary attributes should be set with :func:`View::setHint` and similar methods.
-These allow the window system (or plugin host) to arrange the view properly.
+These allow the window system or host application to arrange the view properly.

 Derived classes can configure themselves during construction, but we assume here that configuration is being done outside the view.